Get thicker, fuller hair with dermatologist developed treatments

 • Give it time.
 Hair loss from telogen effluvium usually resolves within a year.

 • Try a treatment.
-If it’s already been over a year or your hair loss feels severe, talk to a healthcare provider or dermatologist about hair loss treatments like minoxidil to help kickstart hair growth.
+If it’s been over a year or your hair loss feels severe, talk to a healthcare provider or dermatologist about hair loss treatments like minoxidil to help kickstart hair growth.

 Hair can impact the way you feel about yourself, but remember, there are things you can do to improve hair health and help get hair loss under control.